10 Surprising Tricks to Be Happier (Without Really Trying)

 Think of buying an “experience”

-Earlier studies had found that spending money on experiences (i.e., concert tickets, a trip) increases happiness more than shelling out for material goods; now new research show this mood lift can come from simply drafting your list.
-A 2014 Cornell study found that people who merely anticipate making an upcoming experiential purchase, such as ski lessons, report higher levels of happiness than those who plan to buy, say, a new tech gadget.
-Here’s more on what happiness is, according to science.
+Earlier studies had found that spending money on experiences, such as buying concert tickets or splurging on a trip, increases happiness more than shelling out for material goods.
+Some research shows this mood lift can come from simply drafting your list.
+A Cornell study found that people who merely anticipate making an upcoming experiential purchase, such as ski lessons, report higher levels of happiness than those who plan to buy, say, a new tech gadget.

 Praise someone once a day

-Middle-aged women who sat for more than seven hours a day were 47 percent more likely to show signs of depression than those who sat for four or fewer, Australian researchers found.
-Those who engaged in no physical activity were 26 percent more likely to have symptoms of depression three years later than those who met exercise guidelines.
+Middle-aged women who sat for more than seven hours a day were 47% more likely to show signs of depression than those who sat for four or fewer, Australian researchers found.
+Those who engaged in no physical activity were 26% more likely to have symptoms of depression three years later than those who met exercise guidelines.
 The research can’t prove that sitting makes you sad: It may be that people who are prone to depression are more likely to spend time sitting down.
 However, people who are more active may also be more likely to engage in social interactions with coworkers or neighbors.
-Plus, physical activity can release mood-boosting endorphins that fend off sad feelings.
-This is the best-kept secret to finding happiness.
+Plus, physical activity can release mood-boosting endorphins that keep the blues at bay.

 Put a spring in your step